Cobaltians-Plugins/GeolocPicker/README.md

     address: "Kristal, 3 Rue Fulgence Bienvenue, 22300 Lannion" }
 ```

+If there's no selected location, callback sends an empty data object.

-Pressing `Back` button close Maps with no change to the web.
+Pressing `Back` button closes the map and does not send anything to the web.